The Fetrians Notes

 Current Occupation: Executive Assistant Manager at Hotel Ayola Lippo Cikarang

 I’m also currently the director of PT.
-Ifaza Digital Technologies, an hospitality consulting, management, and certifications company dedicated to transforming the world of hospitality.
-Our mission is to connect, empower, and inspire the hospitality industry, elevating its standards and driving excellence.
+Ifaza Digital Technologies, an IT solutions company dedicated to transforming the world of technology.
+Our mission is to connect, empower, and inspire the tech industry, elevating its standards and driving excellence.
+Visit us at https://ifazatechnologies.id.

 Lets get in touch!
 Click https://www.linkedin.com/in/fetrian-amnur/